james-mcgregor100/JamesMcGregor_T1A1/readme.md

 Arrays are a particularly great data structure to use to store a group of data that are related to each other.
 For example, if a program were created about selling animals online, an array may be used to store the data of all dog breeds, or all cat breeds that are bought and sold on the website or application.
 Moreover, arrays only use one variable to give a value to the array, as opposed to a list of individual variables, and this uses less memory in the program and allows for faster search times.

-Although there are several reasons for opting to use an array to store and retrieve data, a Hash could also be a good option, depending on the use cases and the requirements of the company needing access to the data.
+Although there are several reasons for opting to use an array to store and retrieve data, a Hash could also be a good option, depending on the use cases and the requirements of the company needing access to the data (Fitzgerald 2007, 93).

-Source for Arrays - https://w3.cs.jmu.edu/spragunr/CS240_F12/ConciseNotes.pdf - page 10-page 11
-Source for Arrays - https://www.google.com.au/books/edition/Learning_Ruby/pYS_Fm5LqUYC?hl=en&gbpv=1&dq=introduction+to+ruby&printsec=frontcover page 93
-Source for Arrays - https://www.google.com.au/books/edition/Ruby_Programming_for_Beginners/3lWSzQEACAAJ?hl=en - page 142

 ### **Hashes**
 Hashes are similar to arrays, in that they store a group of data.
 There are two main diffences between hashes and array.
 Firstly, the elements within an array do not need to be assigned a value or key.
 Secondly, the hashes are in an unordered index, unlike arrays.
 For a hash to be correctly written in code, the elements within the hash must be assigned both a value and a key.
 The keys and values within the hashes are called upon when writing the code to retrieve a piece of data from within the hash.
 Acording to Castello (2020) some basic use cases for hashes include: listening vocabulary in languages which provide a varieyty of definitions.
 Each definition would be a new value/key pair.
-Also, lists of people's names, or usernames.
+Also, lists of people's names, or usernames (Fitzgerald 107)(Castello 2020).
 Here is a basic example of what a basic hash data structure may look like:
 &nbsp;
 &nbsp;